elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ### Automatic initialization ###

 *i-bem.js* framework allows to automatically initialize all the blocks with DOM representation (bound to DOM elements on the page) at the point of emittance of the `domReady` DOM event.
-To do so one needs to declare on the page the `i-bem` block with the `init` modifier in the `auto` value.
+To do so one declare on the page the `i-bem` block with the `init` modifier in the `auto` value.
 Here is an example of the `.deps.js` file:

 ```js
 ({